USS South Carolina Association

 Q: How do I get around in the DC metropolitan area?

 A: Washington’s Metro rail system is an easy way to get from the hotel to nearly all of the attractions in the district, including the Smithsonian museums.
 There is a Metro station at Dulles airport and you may use the hotel shuttle to get to the airport at no cost and board the train there.
-You also may use the Fairfax Connector bus that stops near the hotel to get to Herndon station ($2.25 each way), or use your own car and park at the station ($4.95 fee on weekdays).
+You also may use the Fairfax Connector bus that stops near the hotel to get to Herndon station ($2.25 each way), or use your own car and park at the station ($4.95 fee on weekdays, free on weekends).

 The Fairfax Connector line that stops near the hotel also serves the National Air and Space Museum’s Udvar-Hazy annex.
 This museum houses a number of significant pieces in its collection, including the Enola Gay, Space Shuttle Discovery and early space capsules.
 Admission is free, but if you drive parking is $15.